 I specialise in XXX.
 I see from your website that your company specialises in XXX.
 I have translated XXX words for this industry including: XXX.
 For references, please see [link to online references].

-My standard rate is XX + VAT per source word for translation and XX + VAT per hour for review.
+My standard rate is XX + VAT per source word for translation, XX + VAT for post-editing and XX + VAT per hour for review.
 I have flexible working/contact hours and am available for weekend work.
 I have [CAT tool + version].

 Is there any further information I can offer you?